- Discover CRC

 Strategic Questions

-- Both BBP and TAF make wide use of financial incentives to achieve their objectives.
-Are these sufficient or are stronger mechanisms required such as regulations?
+1. Both the BBP and TAF make wide use of financial incentives to achieve their objectives.
+Are incentives sufficient or are stronger mechanisms required such as regulations?

 Resources and References